 Also a performer, Harjo has appeared on HBO's Def Poetry Jam in venues across the U.S. and internationally.
 She plays saxophone with her band Poetic Justice, and has released four award-winning CD's of original music.
 In 2009, she won a Native American Music Award (NAMMY) for Best Female Artist of the Year.

-Harjo teaches in the American Indian Studies Program at the University of Illinois at Urbana-Champaign.
+Harjo is Professor of English and American Indian Studies at the University of Illinois at Urbana-Champaign.
 She lives in Tulsa, Oklahoma.

 Conflict Resolution for Holy Beings (W. W. Norton, 2015)